 Computer Science Major BS

-The computer science major is a solid, flexible program, focused on establishing a firm foundation in the theory of computing, the development of effective problem-solving and mathematical skills, and the systematic application of theory to the design and development of software.
+The computer science major is a solid, flexible program, focused on establishing a firm foundation computing principles, the development of effective problem-solving and mathematical skills, and the systematic application of theory to the design and development of software.
 This program also provides preparation for graduate school in computer science.
 A minimum of 16 semester credits of major requirements must be completed at Metropolitan State.

 Program Educational Objectives